What to do if your parent or spouse refuses to stop driving

 - Reassuring them that they’ll still be able to go out

-Even after all that, they still refuse to give up their keys.
-Don’t despair, when everything else has failed, there are 8 more things you can do to stop an elderly person from driving.
+Don’t despair, when everything else has failed, there are 8 more things you can try to stop an elderly person from driving.

 Don’t feel guilty